Dreamshala

 Step 2: Calculate How Much You Need To Invest To Make $1,000 A Month In Dividends.

-It is probably the most critical step if you are looking for a full-proof answer of how much money do I need to invest in making $1,000 a month in just dividends.
+It is probably the most critical step if you are looking for a foolproof answer of how much money do I need to invest in making $1,000 a month in just dividends.

 As we have already discussed, your initial investment will be directly proportional to the dividend yield of your stock.
 You can also reverse engineer it according to your investment capacity.